sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 ```

-Bind command will do the following:
+The Bind command will do the following:

 - Read info from config_db
-- Check if IP address exists for Ethernet0.
-If yes, delete the IP from interface
+- Check if IP addresses exists for Ethernet0.
+If yes, delete all IP addresses from the interface
 - Bind the interface to Vrf-blue (it will eventually create Ethernet0 router interface)

 ```bash